oVirt/ovirt-site/source/release/3.4.0/index.html.md

  - PRD34 - [RFE] Export storage domain maintenance mode confirmation
  - [Admin Portal] Local DC - The Cluster is fully configured and ready for use.
  - When trying to create a vNicProfile without a network, an invalid error is returned
+ - Force removal of DataCenter fails to remove vm_pool from DB
  - PRD34 - [RFE] Add 'warnings' to Relocate VM disk "Move" and "Deactivate" actions
  - Allow manual fence in connecting state
  - Update vnic_profile fails for VM vnic.